Tyler-Shamsuddoha/directseq_biosciences_assignment/README.md

 # Interview Question for DirectSeq Biosciences

 This repository contains the files needed to answer the following interview question:
-I decided to use pickle to serialize and send the data between the client and the server.

 <b>Interview question:</b>